SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 For Unicode support, SRELL has the following typedef

-s and extensions which do not exist in <regex>:
+s and extensions that do not exist in <regex>:

 Prefix and interpretation of string |